Panasonic GX1 versus Panasonic G6

 - More modern: Was introduced somewhat (1 year and 5 months) more recently.

-If the number of relative strengths (bullet points above) is taken as a guide, the Lumix G6 is the clear winner of the contest (8 : 3 points).
-However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs.
+If the number of relative strengths (bullet points above) is taken as a guide, the G6 is the clear winner of the contest (8 : 3 points).
+However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.